-How does a link help your site to rank well?
+How does a link help your page to rank well?

 Let’s first discuss why link building is important for SEO.
 A link to your site helps in its ranking in four ways:

 - It adds value to the receiving page, allowing it to improve its visibility in the search engines.

 - It adds value to the entire receiving domain, allowing each page on that domain to improve its rank ever so slightly.

 - The anchor text of the link and the surrounding copy is an indication to the search engine of the topic of the website and more specifically the receiving page.

 - And obviously, people click on links, resulting in so-called direct traffic.